Enter your ZIP Code

 Each company has a surcharge schedule, which you will want to take a look at.
 The documents include both percentages and points, and you may have to do your own math to figure out increases for your specific situation.
 In many states, auto insurance providers are required by law to give you a copy of the surcharge schedule.
 In other states, you will need to request it.

-Switching car insurance providers is generally very easy to do.
+Switching car insurance providers are generally very easy to do.
 You can cancel your auto insurance policy with your current company at any given point, but remember to have an auto insurance plan approved and set up before making the switch.
 You will need to be able to make your initial payment to the car insurance provider you are switching to, even if you have not received the refund from your current auto insurance company for the insurance that you are not using from their company

 Different companies have different requirements for the amounts of money you need to pay for your initial payment on car insurance.
 Your individual situation can also have an impact on how much a car insurance provider asks for.
 Make sure to shop around to multiple auto insurance providers using the tools at American Insurance to find not only the best rates but how much you would have to pay for your first payment on a plan.